-Javier A. Rodríguez
+Javier A. Rodríguez, Ph.D.

 Biogeography, Biology of Amphibians and Reptiles, Evolutionary Ecology, Feeding Ecology, Genetic Divergence